IvanShkvir/the-cat-api-test-framework/README.md

 # API Test Framework for The Cat API
-This repository provides a scalable, extendable, and flexible test framework for validating API responses from The Cat API.
+This repository provides a scalable, extendable, and flexible test framework for validating API responses from The Cat API (<https://thecatapi.com>).
 The framework is built with Pytest, Requests and Allure.

 ## Features